pere0234/pere0234/README.md

 - 👋 Hi, I’m Danny.
-- 👀 I’m a full-time student looking for co-op positions in computer programming and software/app development
 - 🌱 I’m currently learning Android App Development.
 - 💞️ Some of my areas of interest are: cloud computing, object-oriented design, web development, and UI/UX design.
 <!---